The Sweeney (2012 film): Plot

-Flying Squad officers D.I Jack Regan (Ray Winstone) and D.C George Carter (Ben Drew) arrive at the scene of a warehouse robbery; four armed men are attempting to steal gold bars.
-After both capture the robbers, Regan takes some of the gold bars to give to his informant Harry (Alan Ford).
-D.C.I Ivan Lewis (Steven Mackintosh) from The Mets Professional Standards Department (similar to the U.S police Internal Affairs) begins scrutinising Regan's activities, unaware of Regan's affair with Lewis' estranged wife, fellow Flying Squad officer Nancy Lewis (Hayley Atwell).
+Flying Squad officers DI Jack Regan (Ray Winstone) and DC George Carter (Ben Drew) arrive at the scene of a warehouse robbery; four armed men are attempting to steal gold bars.
+After they capture the robbers, Regan takes some of the gold bars to give to his informant Harry (Alan Ford).
+DCI Ivan Lewis (Steven Mackintosh) from the Met's Professional Standards Department begins scrutinising Regan's activities, unaware of Regan's affair with Lewis's estranged wife, fellow Flying Squad officer Nancy Lewis (Hayley Atwell).

-Regan receives information about a planned robbery on a Private Bank, but ceases surveillance when an armed robbery at an insignificant jewellers places £200,000 of jewellery in the hands of a dangerous criminal, and leaves one civilian dead.
+Regan receives information about a planned robbery on a private bank, but ceases surveillance when an armed robbery at an insignificant jewellers places £200,000 of jewellery in the hands of a dangerous criminal, and leaves one civilian dead.
 Regan suspects long-time adversary Francis Allen (Paul Anderson) is responsible, but cannot disprove Allen was out of the country.
 After evidence links violent Serbian criminal Makin Trebolt (Kevin Michaels) to the crime, Regan grudgingly releases Allen.

-When the Private Bank is robbed the Flying Squad arrives in time to confront the heavily armed robbers, defying their boss D.C.I Frank Haskins (Damian Lewis).
+When the private bank is robbed, the Flying Squad arrives in time to confront the heavily armed robbers, defying their boss, DCI Frank Haskins (Damian Lewis).
 After a long chase and shootout the robbers escape, with Makin deliberately shooting Nancy dead in front of an incapacitated Regan.
-A grieving Inspector Lewis uses the shootout as justification to suspend the entire Flying Squad.
-Determined, Regan obtains a fake badge and illegal weapon and interrogates a local thug, who unexpectedly confesses that Allen paid him to fake his alibi.
+A grieving DCI Lewis uses the shootout as justification to suspend the entire Flying Squad.
+Determined, Regan obtains a fake badge and illegal weapon, and interrogates a local thug, who unexpectedly confesses that Allen paid him to fake his alibi.
 Before he can share this information with Carter, Regan is arrested and jailed.

 Working separately, Carter tracks down and interrogates a robber wounded in the shootout, who reveals Makin plans to escape via a boat named Pegasus.
-Shortly after the armed Carter is arrested at gunpoint, only for Haskins to intervene, hoping to save Carter's career.
-Despite this, Haskins is unwilling to listen to Carter until Carter spots the name "Pegasus" in the Flying Squad's notes: the name of Allen's boat.
+Shortly after, the armed Carter is arrested at gunpoint, only for Haskins to intervene, hoping to save Carter's career.
+Despite this, Haskins is unwilling to listen to Carter until Carter spots the name "Pegasus" in the Flying Squad's notes; it is the name of Allen's boat.

 Finally connecting Allen and the crimes, Haskins arranges for Regan's release.
 Regan and Carter head to the docks to intercept Makin and Allen, who manage to escape via car; they eventually pursue the pair to a caravan park where both vehicles crash.
 Carter exits the vehicle and tries to fire on the pair as they attempt to flee, only to be struck by their vehicle.
 Makin points his weapon at the wounded Carter, but Regan fatally shoots Makin and then points the gun point blank at a heavily injured Allen, saying "you're nicked," before lowering it.

 Some time later, Regan returns to the now reactivated Flying Squad offices, reinstated.
-He and the rest of the Squad leave on a case, with Detective Chief Inspector Lewis watching DI Carter and DC Regan as they go.
+He and the rest of the squad leave on a case, with DCI Lewis watching DI Carter and DC Regan as they go.